joeycollier/dust_particles/README.md

 # Dust Particles

 A Flutter project to display floating dust particles (dust specks).
 I was going for a subtle effect that could be overlaid on top of background artwork.
-The code is commented and could easily be changed for a more prominent effect.
+The code is commented and could easily be changed for a more prominent or varying effect.
+Final result vs. Visible Animation:

 ![](https://github.com/joeycollier/dust_particles/blob/main/assets/example1.gif)
 &nbsp;&nbsp;&nbsp;